2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 Indeed, products are only purchased in anticipation of the services the buyer expects: I buy a disk for the music I will listen to, I buy a movie ticket for the film I will see.
 And in an exchange, each party decides because it judges that it can derive more services from what it acquires than what it gives up.
 In this context, money serves as an intermediary commodity, compensating for a service rendered and facilitating access to other services.

-For Bastiat, the economy of exchanges, that is, of mutual services freely offered and accepted, is what underpins peace and prosperity, allowing for the harmony of interests.
+For Bastiat, the economy of exchanges — that is, of mutual services freely offered and accepted — is what underpins peace and prosperity, allowing for the harmony of interests.

 But from Jean-Baptiste Say, Frédéric Bastiat also inherits a key concept, that of plunder.
 For, he says, echoing the words of Say: